 III.
 Membership

-The voting members of the committee will be certificated faculty as determined by the CHC Academic Senate including the faculty member holding the position of Articulation Officer faculty representative the Educational Technology Committee.
+The voting members of the committee will be certificated faculty as determined by the CHC Academic Senate including the faculty member holding the position of CHC Articulation Officer and a faculty representative from the Educational Technology Committee.

 In addition, the committee may also include the following non-voting members: the Vice-President of Instruction, Instructional deans and the dean of counseling, Admission and Records Evaluator, Curriculum Secretary, Schedule/Catalog Data Specialist, and a student representative.